uvzz/WordRat/README.md

 # WordRat

-WordRAt runs in the background and leaks the content of open Word documents over HTTPS.
+WordRat runs in the background and leaks the content of open Word documents over HTTPS.

 The script communicates with Word processes using the Marshal library's Word.Application COM object.